Soontao/presentations/src/frontend/ui5.md

 <br>

 * The traditional UI5 concepts
-* The next generation UI5
+* Some interesting things for UI5
 * Summary